 Dr. Montessori believed that education should fit the child's stage of development.
 Young children from three to six have particular sensitivities to specific areas of learning at definite times.
-Children from six to twelve have particular characteristics which lead them to learn about different areas.
+Children from six to twelve have particular characteristics that lead them to learn about different areas.
 The Montessori curriculum follows a definite plan that takes into account these sensitivities and characteristics.

-For young children, ages 3 - 6, the main areas of work include: practical life, sensorial, language and math as well as work in the areas of geography, biology, art and music.
+For young children ages 3-6, the main areas of work include practical life, sensorial, language, and math as well as work in the areas of geography, biology, art, and music.

-Examples of practical life exercises are zipping, tying, pouring, sweeping, flower arranging and table scrubbing.
-These exercises are designed not only to teach the children to care for themselves, but also to help them learn how to sequence an activity, to keep order in their work, and to put it away ready for the next child to use.
+Examples of practical life exercises are zipping, tying, pouring, sweeping, flower arranging, and table scrubbing.
+These exercises are designed not only to teach the children to care for themselves but also to help them learn how to sequence an activity, to keep order in their work, and to put it away ready for the next child to use.

 The foundation of the math work is the "golden bead" material.
-The children count these beads and learn how they group into units, tens, hundreds and even thousands.
+The children count these beads and learn how they group into units, tens, hundreds, and even thousands.